Archive 11 Things to Do When Your Child Can’t Focus On Studying

 Inappropriate Lesson Level

-Our education system is mostly mass-teaching.
-This causes a lot of children not to be in the correct level of school.
-When a lesson is too difficult, it can be hard for a child to keep up and that can result in overwhelming and overstimulating lessons.
-On the other hand, if the material is lower than the child’s learning ability it will not have enough challenge for the child to concentrate and be interested in studying.
+On the other hand, if the study material is easier than the child’s learning potential, it won’t be challenging enough for the child to be interested.
 If this is the case, it is best to contact your child’s teacher and have a conversation on the best way to improve your child’s study quality.

 A girl sitting at a desk with books and a laptop in front of her, she is holding her phone in her hands